Pruning Hydrangeas

 They plant it in their favorite spot and enjoy it as fall arrives and the flowers dry to a tan color.
 They do make excellent dried flowers.
 Along comes the next year and their hydrangea gets all nice and leafy.
 But where are those really cool flowers?

 There are usually 2 possibilities for this problem.
 The first is the fact that these make the flower buds for the coming year during the fall.
 If the winter weather is too extreme for them, it can kill those buds.
 The plant itself is plenty hardy to handle it, but not the buds.
+Usually hardy down to zone 5.

 The second possibility is that they may have figured the plant needed pruning after it went dormant.
 Oops, there went the buds.
-These hydrangeas should be pruned right after they have finished blooming if you are going to prune them.

 I don’t prune mine, but I wait until the following season to remove the stems that have suffered winter damage.
 I wait to do this until after the plant has put out most of its leaves.
 The dead stems are the obvious white ones that aren’t putting out leaves.